-This is a wine made from a red variety by the process of making modern white wines.
+This is a wine made from a red variety by the process used in making modern white wines.
 He’s the only one who knows how it is possible to achieve the salmon colour with the wonderful aroma of Istrian Teran and Refosco.

 Another variety from Istria proved itself to be very interesting – Muscat Ruža.
 It is suitable for perfectly balanced sweet wines as were offered by Ritoša winery.

-And what about Slavonia and the Danube Region?
-Always meticulous about his wines, Krauthaker put together supple and juicy dry rosé from Bordeaux assortments.
+And, what about Slavonia and the Danube Region?
+Always meticulous about his wines, Krauthaker put together asubtle and juicy dry rosé from Bordeaux assortments.

-A few sparkling wines of this variety distinguished themselves at the Pink Day, all of them from the Northwest Croatia: Barun Rosé Brut of Burundić winery, Plemenita Brut of Dvanajščak-Kozol winery and Rosula Brut of Kos winery.
+A few sparkling wines of this variety distinguished themselves at the Pink Day, all of them from the Northwest Croatia: Barun Rosé Brut of the Burundić winery, Plemenita Brut of the Dvanajščak-Kozol winery and Rosula Brut of the Kos winery.

-As the cherry on top we have to mention one of the driest sparkling wines at the festival, a real palate cleanser from the top of Plešivica – Griffin Rosé Brut.
+As a cherry on top, we have to mention one of the driest sparkling wines at the festival, a real palate cleanser from the top of Plešivica – Griffin Rosé Brut.
 New disgorgement with a new label is equally focused and breezy as its predecessor, but with an even better structure and persistency on the palate.

 The most fascinating thing is maybe the choice of variety for the base wine – Portugieser.
 Because nothing says Plešivica more than Portugieser.